 Zotero is a free and easy-to-use tool for collecting, managing, and citing the sources you find during your research.
 It can be integrated with Google Docs, Overleaf, and Word for easily formatting citations while writing.

 BibTeX is a tool and format for simply organizing citations in a .bib text file.
-It can be used in LaTeX to format citations and bibliographies in a variety of styles. extensive guidance on how to use .bib files with bibtex and biblatex, a newer package that is actively being developed.
+It can be used in LaTeX to format citations and bibliographies in a variety of styles.
+Overleaf offers extensive guidance on how to use .bib files with bibtex and biblatex, a newer package that is actively being developed.

 JabRef is a free tool for more effectively organizing and viewing your .bib libraries and formatting references and bibliographies.